uchicago-cs/chiventure/docs/GAME-STATE.md

 Exits game safely (frees all memory before exits).

-    void move_to_room(game_t *game, room_t *new_room);
+    void move_room(game_t *game, room_t *new_room);
 + Parameters:
      - game struct
-     - room that we're changing to
+     - pointer to room that we're changing to
 + Returns:
-     - none
+     - 0 if successful, 1 if failed, 2 if game NULL, 3 if new_room NULL, 4 if new_room is final room

 Given the pointer to another room, changes the current room in game-state.

-This function does NOT check if the move is legal.
+int add_final_room_to_game(game_t *game, room_t *final_room)
++  Parameters:
+    - game struct
+    - pointer to final room
++ Returns:
+    - SUCCESS if successful, FAILURE if failed

+ Adds the final room to the given game

 ## The Player Module